imindersingh/postman-collection-builder/README.md

 # Postman Collection Builder

+## Intro
-The postman collection builder captures http requests using Unirest's interceptor and builds a collection based on the postman schema
+The postman collection builder captures http requests using Unirest's interceptor and builds a collection based on the postman schema.

 This project demonstrates building structured collections based on unique paths, and custom Country and City request headers

+# Benefits
+- Ensure that postman collections are always up-to-date by building them using automated regression tests.
+- Reduces maintenance massively
+- Quickly and easily share collections with customers / clients

 ## Requirements
 - Java 11